YufanWu147/SCOPE.CTN/docs/reference/CTN_annotate.md

-# Rename Consolidated CTNs Based on Dominant Cell Types
+# Rename consolidated CTNs based on dominant cell types

 Renaming the consolidated Cell-type Triads Niches (CTNs) using the most frequent core cell types within the original triads.
 If a tie occurs,